 Dean Village feels like stepping into a fairytale, with its charming old houses and riverside paths.
 Take a relaxing walk along the Water of Leith, stopping at hidden gems like St Bernard’s Well and Stockbridge Market (on Sundays) for a true local experience.

-Have you ever left Edinburgh wishing you had discovered more hidden gems and unique experiences?
+More Ways to Make the Most of Your Trip to Edinburg: Ever left Edinburgh wishing you’d discovered more?
 You’re not alone!
-Many travellers feel like they only scratch the surface of what this city has to offer.
-That’s why I created the Edinburgh Explorer Bundle – a curated guide packed with must-visit spots, local secrets, and practical travel tips to help you explore Edinburgh with confidence.
+That’s why I created the Edinburgh Explorer Bundle – a curated guide with hidden gems, local secrets, and top travel tips to help you explore the city like a pro.
 Download the Edinburgh Explorer Bundle here.

 What to pack for Edinburgh in spring: